 Reducing disaster risks to zero

-We promote risk assessment, regularly conduct safety risk assessment of existing projects and in planning of new projects, and seek to prevent accidents and reduce risks.
-We also take measures to seek for greater safety of equipment even when essentially safe, and to take more measures to prevent human error.
+We make a risk assessment when planning a new project and regularly conduct safety and risk assessment for existing projects, to prevent accidents and reduce risks.
+We also seek for greater safety of equipment even when such equipment is essentially safe, and take countermeasures against human error.

 Group-wide sharing of effective measures

 We are sharing effective examples of accident-preventive measures and those based on analysis of actual accidents.